-3 Credits (3 Lecture 0 Lab 0 Shop) 15 wks 3 hrs/wk (3 hrs Lecture) This course will deal with the issue that is most often associated with the lower back and upper body injuries that account for a large part of the lost-time work-related injuries in Maine.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks This course will deal with the issue that is most often associated with the lower back and upper body injuries that account for a large part of the lost-time work-related injuries in Maine.
 Ergonomics is the study of the relationship between the human body and the work that it does.
 Prerequisites: OHS 101 and MAT 050, or Faculty approval

-OHS 265 Introduction to Industrial Hygiene (Lec)
+OHS 265 Introduction to Industrial Hygiene (Lecture)